Blaine Robison, M.A.

 The plural noun used in this verse denotes the literary works in the Tanakh called Nevi'im written by Hebrew prophets.
 The Nevi'im included the Early Prophets (Joshua through 2Kings) and the Latter Prophets (Isaiah through Malachi), except Daniel which was included in the K'tuvim (Writings).
 The mention of the literary Prophets occurs 29 times in the Besekh, 15 of which are combined with a mention Moses or the Torah (Matt 5:17; 7:12; 11:13; 22:40; Luke 16:16, 29, 31; 24:27, 44; John 1:45 Acts 13:15; 24:14; 26:22; 28:23; Rom 3:21).

-This maxim of altruism has been called "the Golden Rule," which according to Wikipedia originated with Anglican preachers in the 17th century.
+This maxim of altruism has been called "the Golden Rule."
 The Golden Rule can be found in Jewish writings as early as the Apocryphal book of Tobit (third century BC), "What you hate, do to no one" (Tobit 4:15); similar sayings are attributed to Isocrates, Aristotle and Confucius (Stern).
 Rabbi Hillel expressed it in the generation before Yeshua as told in this passage of the Talmud:

 "A certain Gentile came before Shammai and said to him, 'Make me a proselyte, on condition that you teach me the whole Torah while I stand on one foot.'
 Thereupon he repulsed him with the builder's measuring rod which was in his hand.
 When he went before Hillel, he said to him, 'What is hateful to you, do not do to your neighbor: that is the whole Torah, the rest is commentary.
 Go and learn it."
 (Shabbat 31a)